nickoine/analyst_v1/README.md

 Its output becomes validated structured context for the next stage, creating a controlled context-chaining pattern instead of passing loose text between agents.

-Although the current use case is software decommissioning analysis, the architecture represents a generic pattern for structured AI agent orchestration.
+Although the current use case is software decomposition analysis, the architecture represents a generic pattern for structured AI agent orchestration.

 ## Core Idea